GMT-458-Web-GIS/geogame-kaankaan1/README.md

 - The **game's end condition**, keeping track of the incorrect guesses without exposing the logic directly to global variables.

 ### Interaction with the DOM
-The game heavily interacts with the DOM by:
+The game interacts with the DOM by:
 - Dynamically generating lines on the map and updating them based on player input.
 - Displaying real-time feedback and updating counters for correct and incorrect answers.
-- Adjusting the layout and visibility of elements (e.g., end-of-game messages) using DOM manipulation techniques.
+- Adjusting the layout and visibility of elements (end-of-game messages) using DOM manipulation techniques.

 ---